dfrnt-labs/terminusdb-docs-static/src/app/docs/js-access-control/page.md

 ##### accessControl.updateUserRole(userId, capabilityId, scope, role, \[orgName\]) ⇒ `Promise`

-\-- TerminusX API -- Update user's a role for a resource (organization/database), (this api works only in terminusX) **Returns**: `Promise` - A promise that returns the call response object, or an Error if rejected.
+\-- TerminusX API -- Update user's role for a resource (organization/database).
+This API works only in TerminusX.

+**Returns**: `Promise` - A promise that returns the call response object, or an Error if rejected.

+{% table %}

-Param
+- Param

-Type
+- Type

-Description
+- Description

+---

-userId
+- userId

-`string`
+- `string`

-The user's id.
+- The user's id.

+---

-capabilityId
+- capabilityId

-`string`
+- `string`

-The capability id.
+- The capability id.

+---

-scope
+- scope

-`string`
+- `string`

-The resource name/id.
+- The resource name/id.

+---

-role
+- role

-`string`
+- `string`

-The user role to be updated.
+- The user role to be updated.

+---

-\[orgName\]
+- \[orgName\]

-`string`
+- `string`

-The organization name.
+- The organization name.

+{% /table %}

 **Example**